Helipads For Hospitals is a UK charity founded by former RAF and Air Ambulance helicopter pilot John Nowell.

 The two questions we are most often asked are: “How many cans do we need?
 How many cans have been collected?”

-We have been helped by retired accountant Phil Marriott, of the Rotary Club of Shepshed, and Geoff Walker, of the South Leicestershire Litter Wombles, who before retirement has been involved with installing a number of machines and in visiting a variety of canning plants in the UK and overseas, helping with equipment improvements used in producing canning tooling.
+We have been helped by a whole range of incredible Supporters… for example Geoff Walker, of the South Leicestershire Litter Wombles, who before retirement has been involved with installing a number of machines and in visiting a variety of canning plants in the UK and overseas, helping with equipment improvements used in producing canning tooling.
 They have come up with a much more accurate estimation of how many cans will be needed.

 Geoff has test-weighed hundreds of cans, large and small.
 He has used 14 grammes as the best-guess average weight of an average donated can.